Héctor Germán Oesterheld

-Through his comics, Oesterheld criticized the numerous military dictatorships that beleaguered the country in different periods ranging from 1955 to 1983, as well as different facets of capitalism, colonialism and imperialism, choosing a subtle criticism in his early comics during the 1950s and early 1960s, and a stronger and direct approach in his later work, after the execution of Che Guevara in 1967, and onwards from then on: in 1968 he wrote a biographical comic book of Che Guevara, which was subsequently banned by the Argentine Revolution.
+Through his comics, Oesterheld criticized the numerous military dictatorships that beleaguered the country in different periods ranging from 1955 to 1983, as well as different facets of colonialism and imperialism, choosing a subtle criticism in his early comics during the 1950s and early 1960s, and a stronger and direct approach in his later work, after the execution of Che Guevara in 1967, and onwards from then on: in 1968 he wrote a biographical comic book of Che Guevara, which was subsequently banned and destroyed by the ruling military dictatorship self-styled as "Argentine Revolution" (1966–1973).
+However, it was later republished (and for the first time in complete form) in 2008.

-During the National Reorganization Process, Oesterheld and his daughters joined the Montoneros, a leftist (and former peronist) guerrilla group that opposed the military junta.
-HGO continued to publish works in clandestine form while hidden in secret locations, but he was ultimately kidnapped and disappeared.
+Shortly before the start of Argentina's last military dictatorship (1976–1983), Oesterheld and his daughters had joined the Montoneros, a leftist (and former peronist) guerrilla group that immediately opposed the military junta.
+HGO continued to publish works in clandestine form while hidden in secret locations, but he was ultimately kidnapped and disappeared in 1977.
 His daughters were also arrested and disappeared, as were his sons-in-law.
-Only HGO's wife, Elsa, escaped the family's tragic fate.
+Only HGO's wife, Elsa Sánchez de Oesterheld, escaped the family's fate.

-Over the years, Oesterheld's legacy has become vast, influencing several generations of new artists, particularly in literature and comic books.
+After democracy returned to Argentina, and over the years, Oesterheld's legacy has become vast, influencing several generations of new artists, particularly in the fields of literature and comic books, and he is usually named as one of the "fathers" of modern Argentine comics.